 Using Real Milk Paint on Historic Home Exteriors

 Advantages abound to using Real Milk Paint for most any home improvement project, but using milk paint for historical exterior paint colors proves especially helpful.
-Made much in the way milk paints were formulated in eras past, Real Milk Paint boasts all-natural ingredients that are nontoxic and safe for use around kids or pets.
-Good for the environment and requiring no special handling, our milk paint utilizes simple ingredients like milk casein for historic house painting projects you can feel good about.
+Made much in the way milk paints were formulated in eras past, Real Milk Paint boasts all-natural ingredients that are non-toxic and safe for use around kids or pets.
+Good for the environment and requires no special handling, our milk paint utilizes simple ingredients like milk casein for historic house painting projects you can feel good about.
 Additionally, no volatile organic compounds (VOCs) in the formulation mean you can use Real Milk Paint in tighter spaces, and the powdered formulation lets you mix only as much as you need at a time and allows storage of premixed paint for up to 2 weeks.

 Restoring your old historic house by painting the exterior with Real Milk Paint helps you bring it back to its former glory in a historically accurate fashion.
-Do your homework first by dating your home back to its original date of building, then choose Real Milk Paint colors that work with the home’s architectural style and fit with your creative vision.
+Do your homework first by dating your home back to its original date of the building, then choose Real Milk Paint colors that work with the home’s architectural style and fit with your creative vision.
 Whether you’re a historic homeowner, a preservation society, or an enthusiast, Real Milk Paint can work for you.

 To get more information on the perfect colors for your historic house, you can call us here: (800) 339-9748.